carinafan/dacture-carina/README.md

 My role was to code end-to-end flows in Python and R to automatically run and interpret the appropriate model given the user’s research question, and then provide an output that was easily interpretable by someone largely unfamiliar with ML models.

 This repo contains example outputs from some of the end-to-end flows that I built.
-These files were generated using R.
+These files were generated using R. Source code is hidden but the output of the evaluated code is available.

 ## Data exploration